gmickel/CodeQuest/README.md

 ## 🤝 Contributing (Because Teamwork Makes the Dream Work)

 Got an idea that's so good it keeps you up at night?

-Here's how to make it a reality:
+Please refer to the [contributing guidelines](CONTRIBUTING.md) for more information.

+But in short:

 1. Fork this repo (it's like adopting, but for code)
 2. Create your feature branch: `git checkout -b my-new-feature`